Reader Question · Communication

 Why this matters more for foreign professionals or introverts

 If you grew up in a culture where formality means visibility — standing when a senior speaks, making eye contact as a sign of respect — the “everyone’s off camera” US engineering meeting can feel rude, and your instinct to stay on camera is partly defensive.
-It’s also how you were taught to signal engagement.
+Two reframes:

 Same job, different medium.
 Shift the signal, don’t multiply it.